OnboardingRevamp

 Motion Design: Wait state

-One of the most underinvested areas in the original flow was the wait state — the time between a user initiating an action and the system completing it.
-In the old experience, this was a spinner.
-In the new one, it became a design opportunity.
+One of the most underinvested areas in the original flow was the wait state - the time between a user initiating an action and the system completing it.
+A 4-second wait with clear, purposeful animation feels faster than a 2-second wait with a generic loader.
+We designed device-specific loading states that showed the device being scanned before the nearby devices start populating.

+One of the most underinvested areas in the original flow was the wait state - the time between a user initiating an action and the system completing it.
 A 4-second wait with clear, purposeful animation feels faster than a 2-second wait with a generic loader.
-We designed device-specific loading states that showed the device being scanned, found, and connected — giving users a continuous sense of progress rather than a black box.
+We designed device-specific loading states that showed the device being scanned before the nearby devices start populating.

 What changed?